ROCm/rocWMMA/docs/programmers-guide.rst

 Contributing
 ^^^^^^^^^^^^

-For those wishing to contribute to the project, please see `Contributing to ROCm  <https://github.com/ROCm/rocWMMA/blob/develop/CONTRIBUTING.md>`_.
+For those wishing to contribute to the project, please see `Contributing to rocWMMA  <https://github.com/ROCm/rocWMMA/blob/develop/CONTRIBUTING.md>`_.